deckhouse/deckhouse/modules/031-local-path-provisioner/docs/CONFIGURATION.md

 title: "The local-path-provisioner module: configuration"
 ---

+{% include module-bundle.liquid %}

-The module is **enabled** by default and does not require any configuration.
+The module does not require any configuration.